sedol1339/files/papers.md

     - We study personalized models for atypical speech, and group models for accented speech.
     - Adapter layers work well for two different SOTA models: RNN-T, and Transformer Transducers (T-T).
     - This provides an easy way to deploy and store adapted models: a (generic) base model is deployed to all clients, and each individual or group can receive a personalized set of trained adapter layers that is small in size.

+Wang, H., Qian, Y., Wang, X., Wang, Y., Wang, C., Liu, S., ...Wang, D. (2021).
+Improving Noise Robustness of Contrastive Speech Representation Learning with Speech Reconstruction. arXiv, 2110.15430.
+Retrieved from https://arxiv.org/abs/2110.15430v1

+    - Usually noise robustness in ASR is achieved by speech enhancement modules.
+However, the ASR performance of the noise-suppressed speech may be degraded, caused by the nonlinear distortion brought by DNN.
+One solution is to train both networks jointly to allow train-time adaptation of the ASR network to such distortions.
+This complicates architecture and training.
+    - We propose a novel self-supervised approach to address the robust ASR problem.
+We combine a reconstruction module with the contrastive learning framework of wav2vec 2.0.
+    - Our network (fig. 1) takes in a noisy waveform as the input.
+We optimize the network 1) to reconstruct the clean speech, and 2) to solve the contrastive task by distinguishing the positive samples from the negative samples.
+Our reconstruction module uses two-layer bidirectional LSTM network with layer normalization, followed by a CNN decoder.
+Reconstruction is only performed in the pre-training stage, and it is not required in fine-tuning and inference.
+    - In comparison with Wav2vec-C, we explicitly incorporate the denoising process, while they mainly focused on improving the codebook utilization ratio of wav2vec 2.0.
+    - On Librispeech with synthetic noise, by adding the reconstruction module, our proposed model maintained the performance for clean speech, meanwhile, performed significantly better for noisy speech.
+For the real-world noisy speech from the CHiME-4 challenge, we have obtained the state of the art ASR performance without any denoising front-end, but the performance boost for the LibriSpeech based model was more obvious.
+    - IMO, in CV there were shown that the robustness to synthetic distribution shifts, including noise does not make the model to be robust to the real distribution shifts.
+However, maybe this does not hold in ASR.

 Wang, C., Rivière, M., Lee, A., Wu, A., Talnikar, C., Haziza, D., ...Dupoux, E. (2021).
 VoxPopuli: A Large-Scale Multilingual Speech Corpus for Representation Learning, Semi-Supervised Learning and Interpretation. arXiv, 2101.00390.
 Retrieved from https://arxiv.org/abs/2101.00390v2